folio-org/folio-install/alternative-install/docker-compose/README.md

     This procedure will create the YAML files to deploy to Kubernetes.

-The above works as expected but need to debug and refine deployments.

 ### Rancher 2.0
 This section has only been tested on Mac.
 Will add and refine documentation.